companje/processing-sketches/2D/Sierpinski_Triangle_Binary/README.md

-# Sierpinski triangle (in logic) with just 3 lines of code
+# Sierpinski triangle (using binary logic) with just 3 lines of code
 //by Rick Companje
 //2007-01-18